 Once a visitor lands on your website, this person may be interested in booking a room at your property and clicks on a "Book Now" button.
 We refer to these cases as "Looks" (i.e. The visits that “looked” at the booking engine on the website).

 The Visit-to-Look conversion is a percentage that tells you how many of your website visitors have actually clicked on the “Book Now” button.
-This is calculated by dividing the number of clicks on the "Book Now" button by the total by total number of visits for a given date range.
+This is calculated by dividing the number of clicks on the "Book Now" button by the total by the total number of visits for a given date range.

 Top Converting Pages are pages on your BookingSuite website that a guest was on before they clicked on a "Book Now" button.

-In the end we want the visitor to not only click on "Book Now", but to also actually book a room at your property.
+In the end, we want the visitor to not only click on "Book Now", but to also actually book a room at your property.
 The Look-to-Book conversion is a percentage that tells you how many of your website visitors that looked at your booking engine also ended up making a booking.
-This is calculated by dividing the number of bookings made on your BookingSuite website by total number of clicks on your "Book Now" buttons in a given period.
+This is calculated by dividing the number of bookings made on your BookingSuite website by the total number of clicks on your "Book Now" buttons in a given period.

 4. Bounce rate